ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

 ### Coding the application

-Now that we have set up our requirements, we can program our application.
+Now that we have set up our requirements, we can write the code for our application.
 Create a new Python file within the current directory and name it anything.
 I named mine "helloFlask".
 Next, enter the following code.